raphyduck/api_docs/source/includes/_websocket.md

 SEQ | string | Trade sequence id
 TIMESTAMP | int|  Unix timestamp of the trade.
-PRICE | float | Price at which the trade was executed AMOUNT | float | How much was bought (positive) or sold (negative).
-The order that causes the trade determines if it is a buy or a sell.
+PRICE | float | Price at which the trade was executed AMOUNT | float | How much was bought (positive) or sold (negative).<br>The order that causes the trade determines if it is a buy or a sell.

 <aside class="notice">
 <strong>NOTE</strong>